What is School Counseling?

 In order to fulfill their roles effectively, counselors in schools must be knowledgeable about child development theory as well as current trends in education policy.
 They also need excellent communication skills so that they can convey complex ideas simply, yet accurately.
 Furthermore, conflict resolution skills are necessary for mediating between students and staff when needed.

-An associate degree in school counseling provides students with the foundational knowledge and skills that will prepare them to continue their education to become certified school counselors.
-School counseling programs and related educational programs cover topics such as psychology, communication, education, and counseling theories.
-These programs typically take two years to complete and they prepare graduates for entry into bachelor’s programs.
-However, it’s important to note that associate degrees usually are not focused on school counseling.
-Instead, you can complete an associate degree in psychology, general counseling, social work, human services, education, etc.
+An associate degree in school counseling provides foundational knowledge and skills for students to continue their education and become certified school counselors.
+These programs cover topics like psychology, communication, education, and counseling theories.
+Typically taking two years to complete, associate degrees prepare graduates for bachelor’s programs.
+However, they are usually not specific to school counseling, so students often pursue degrees in fields like psychology, general counseling, social work, human services, or education.

 A typical curriculum includes courses on topics such as human growth and development, introduction to general psychology, educational psychology, assessment techniques, and more.
 Additional courses might cover subjects such as child guidance techniques, research methods, interpersonal dynamics, individual differences in behavior, drug abuse prevention, crisis intervention strategies, mental health counseling theory and practice, ethical principles of counseling, career development, family dynamics among others.